-Get into the culture of late payment penaltiesNot all companies have included late payment penalties in their trade rules?
+Get into the culture of late payment penaltiesNot all companies have included late payment penalties in their sales conditions?

 However, it has been demonstrated by experience that companies that clearly require the payment of penalties for late payment manage to get them and increase the credibility of their collection strategy with their clients.

 Moreover it does not harm in any way the commercial relationship.
-How a buyer could legitimately criticize you to apply the Law and to require the payment of your bills on their due dates?
+How a buyer could legitimately criticize its supplier to apply the Law and to require the payment of bills on their due dates?

 Late payment penalties advantages